 Travelling down the coast from Aberystwyth, we found it more difficult to get off road compared to Mid-Wales.
 Near the coast the only option was to follow major roads, something we weren’t prepared to do, so we found ourselves on back roads that went up and down quite a few steep hills.

 So we are currently one week into our Wales trip and it has been exactly what we hoped for, interesting, challenging but overall a lot of fun.

 Part two of our trip begins tomorrow and we have no real plans for the next week other than slowly make our way home.
-We are going to be playing it by ear, seeing what the weather throws at us and what we find along the way, kinda similar to how our real trip will be.
+We are going to be playing it by ear, seeing what the weather throws at us and what we find along the way, similar to how our big Americas adventure will be.

-Check us out on Instagram for more daily photos and updates.
+Check us out on Instagram and Facebook @unscriptedride for more photos and updates.